pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes

+## 10.1.4
+- [Maintenance] Maintenance Commands are now handled with Symfony Messenger.
+The `pimcore:maintenance` command will trigger the maintenance messages to the bus.
+You should now also add `bin/console messenger:consume pimcore_core pimcore_maintenance` as a Cron Job

 ## 10.1.0
 - [Core] Additional interfaces for data-types introduced.
 Existing `method_exists` calls are deprecated and will be removed in Pimcore 11.